Inconscientes: Plot

-In 1913 Barcelona, Alma, who is nine-months pregnant, returns home one day to find her husband, Leon, an eminent psychiatrist, about to flee their home and his practice.
-He has come back from a session with Dr. Freud in Vienna that has left him distraught.
-Left to have her baby alone, the witty and beautiful Alma enlists the help of her sister's husband – also a psychiatrist - the dispassionate, repressed Salvador, to help her solve the mystery of Leon's sudden departure.
-Ignoring his better judgment, Salvador agrees to help her, even though he sees it could be trouble for him with his prim, frigid wife, Olivia, Alma's sister.
+In 1913 Barcelona, Alma Mira, nine-months pregnant, is abandoned without explanation by her eminent psychiatrist husband, Dr. Leon Pardo, after his return from study with Dr. Freud in Vienna, which left him distraught.
+The witty and beautiful Alma enlists the help of her sister's husband, the dispassionate, repressed psychiatrist, Dr. Salvador Pitfarré, to help her solve the mystery of Leon's fugue state.
+Secretly in love with Alma and ignoring his better judgment, Salvador agrees to help her, though it will cause trouble for him with his prim, frigid wife, Olivia, Alma's sister.
+Olivia's sibling rivalry extends to declaring Alma lucky because Leon's penis size is not as large as Salvador's, which Olivia finds distasteful.
+Olivia deems Alma their father’s favorite, though Alma's hysterical symptoms in her father's presence include hiccups and paralysis.